raj5036/raj5036/README.md

 * 🌍  I'm based in Bangalore, India
 * ✉️  You can contact me at [97rajmath@gmail.com](mailto:97rajmath@gmail.com)
 * 🧠  I'm learning System Design.
-* ⚡  I love reading on AI.
+* ⚡  I love reading on AI and Web3.

 ## ⚡ Technologies